Matt Gilks: Norwich City

 On 1 July 2007, Gilks signed a two-year contract with Championship club Norwich City, moving on a free transfer due to his contract with Rochdale having expired.
-He was though, unable to break into the Canaries first team, spending most of the 2007–08 season sitting on the substitutes bench, which also included a spell out of action with ligament damage after twisting his ankle in November 2007 in training.
+He was unable to break into Norwich's first team, spending most of the 2007–08 season sitting on the substitutes bench.
+He also had a spell out of action with ligament damage after twisting his ankle in training in November 2007.

 Blackpool

-In the summer of 2008, and without having made a first-team appearance for the Canaries, Gilks signed for fellow Championship club Blackpool as makeweight in a part-exchange deal which saw Wes Hoolahan go in the opposite direction.
+In the summer of 2008, and without having made a first-team appearance for Norwich, Gilks signed for fellow Championship club Blackpool as makeweight in a part-exchange deal which saw Wes Hoolahan go in the opposite direction.
 He made his debut on 12 August 2008 in a 2–0 League Cup defeat by Macclesfield Town.

 After failing to break into the first team, and considering quitting the game due to lack of opportunities and a self-perceived lack of ability during a training session, he signed for League Two club Shrewsbury Town on a month's loan on 21 November to cover an injury crisis at the club.
 He made his debut the following day in a goalless draw with Lincoln City at Sincil Bank.
-He made three further appearances for the Shrews, with his final match coming on 13 December, a 1–0 defeat by Grimsby Town at Blundell Park, before returning to Blackpool.
+He made three further appearances for Shrewsbury, with his final match coming on 13 December, a 1–0 defeat by Grimsby Town at Blundell Park, before returning to Blackpool.

 While Simon Grayson was Blackpool manager, he did not usually name a substitute goalkeeper, preferring to have five outfield players on the bench.
-After he left the club, in late December 2008, caretaker manager Tony Parkes immediately began naming Gilks as a substitute.
-After a number of matches as an unused substitute, Gilks made his league debut for Blackpool on 31 January 2009, after Paul Rachubka was sent off three minutes into the Seasiders' match against Crystal Palace at Selhurst Park.
-Gilks was brought on and helped the Seasiders to a 1–0 win.
+After Grayson left the club, in late December 2008, caretaker manager Tony Parkes immediately began naming Gilks as a substitute.
+After a number of matches as an unused substitute, Gilks made his league debut for Blackpool on 31 January 2009, after Paul Rachubka was sent off three minutes into Blackpool's match against Crystal Palace at Selhurst Park.
+Gilks was brought on and helped Blackpool to a 1–0 win.